-Most commonly in states with high quantities of arsenic in ground water, rocks and soil, dissolved arsenic from the environment can leach into water through rainwater or snow that seeps through the earth’s soil.
+In states with higher quantities of the contaminant in groundwater, the most common source of dissolved arsenic is from rainwater or snow seeping through the earth’s rock and soil, leaching the element from the environment.
 This concentration may be higher in states such as New Hampshire and Arizona.

 Arsenic may also contaminate drinking water through agricultural and industrial pollution.

-The U.S Environmental Protection Agency (EPA) has set standards for the maximum level of numerous naturally-occurring ground water contaminants that should be found in drinking water, known as MCL (maximum contaminant levels).
+The U.S Environmental Protection Agency (EPA) has set standards for the highest allowable amount of numerous naturally-occurring groundwater contaminants that may be found in drinking water, also known as the MCL or Maximum Contaminant Level.

-If you’re receiving public water from a municipal source, your water will contain 10 PPB of this metal or less.
+If you’re receiving water from a municipal source, by law, your water shall contain no more than 10 PPB of this contaminant.

 Things get a bit trickier when you’re a private well owner.